benji6/virtual-audio-graph/README.md

 ```

 `virtualAudioGraph.update` takes an object representing the desired audio graph, then internally it creates a virtual audio graph which it compares to any previous updates and updates the actual audio graph accordingly.

-In the example above we create a single oscillatorNode, which is connected to a single gainNode which in turn is connected to the virtualAudioGraph output.
-Below is an explanation of properties for virtualAudioNode parameter objects:
+Each key in this object is used as a unique reference to the corresponding virtualAudioNode and each value is an array which contains parameters for the virtualAudioNode.
+For each index these keys are as follows:

-- `node` - name of the node we are creating.
+- `0` - name of the node we are creating.

-- `output` - a key or array of keys for nodes this node connects to. ```'output'``` connects this node to the virtualAudioGraph output.
+- `1` - Here we specify where this node is outputting to.
+In it's simplest form this could be a key for another audioNode or the reserved word `output` which connects to virtualAudioGraph's destination.
 You can also connect a node to a valid AudioParam using an object with a `key` property corresponding to the destination virtual-node key and a `destination` property with a string value specifying the AudioParam destination.
-See below:
+Finally the output property could be an array of any of these values if the node has multiple outputs.
+Here are some examples:

 ```javascript